 Help support the Women's Information Service

-Volunteers at Women’s Information Service (WIS) work with women from all different walks of life, and currently WIS have two areas of volunteering:
+Volunteers at Women’s Information Service (WIS) work with women from all different walks of life.
+WIS have two areas of volunteering:

 WIS Shopfront and Community Engagement

-WIS shopfront volunteers provide information and referrals to women who call the WIS phone line or visit the WIS city location in person.
-There are also opportunities to volunteer at community events on WIS stalls and to provide talks about WIS to student groups.
+WIS shopfront volunteers provide information and referrals to women who call the WIS phone line or visit WIS.
+There are also opportunities to volunteer at community events on WIS stalls and to provide talks to student groups about WIS.

 Family Court Support